Ryan-Marchildon/gcp-pubsub-emulator/README.md

 # Google Pub/Sub Local Emulator Demo

-A sandbox for experimenting with Google Pub/Sub in a local development setup, centered around and asynchronous messaging demo.
+A sandbox for experimenting with Google Pub/Sub in a local development setup, centered around an asynchronous messaging demo.

 Creates a dedicated pubsub container and demo publisher/subscriber app using docker-compose.